suren-m/tfw/ansible/Readme.md

 * Feel free to change hosts to `all` if all the items in inventory are windows, and not grouped by OS

-** This is example just uses basic auth.
+** This example just uses basic auth.
 For more advanced auth options, please see below: **
 * https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#authentication-options

 ```
-- hosts: windows
+- hosts: windows # or all if the entire inventory is windows and not grouped
   vars:
     ansible_user: "{{ lookup('env', 'winuser') }}"
+    # Or prompt if running from interactive environment
     ansible_password: "{{ lookup('env', 'winpass') }}"
     ansible_connection: winrm
     ansible_winrm_transport: ntlm